3361805992/OracleToken/README.md

 * Compiled on MacOS, Linux and *BSD in X86_64 platform.

-* JiaGuFu.c is a enhanced version of this demo
+* JiaGuFu.c is a enhanced version of this demo.